What to know about variable heart rhythms and AFib

 None of these procedures will cure coronary artery disease.
 There is a chance that the blockage could return.

-A physician may schedule a coronary angioplasty to help relieve symptoms of coronary artery disease, such as shortness of breath or the chest pain or discomfort known as angina.
+A physician may schedule an angioplasty to help relieve symptoms of coronary artery disease, such as shortness of breath or the chest pain or discomfort known as angina.
 Angioplasty also is performed on an emergency basis to reduce damage to the heart muscle during a heart attack.

 Prior to angioplasty, you meet with your physician to discuss your medical history, medications you take and any questions you have.
 Your physician may also schedule tests before the angioplasty, including: